Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month

 Total keywords ranking 497

-Estimated traffic value $99/month
+Estimated traffic value 99 dollars/month

 Their entire organic search presence is worth less than one Zillow lead per month in estimated value.